anxiety disorders

 -

 Exposure therapy is an approach that helps you gradually face feared sensations, thoughts, and/or situations.
 It is approaching anxiety in an intentional way so the nervous system can adapt.
+For many anxiety disorders, exposure and response prevention therapy may be fitting.
+With this particular therapy, we also focus on stopping the safety behaviors (rituals), as they are a major player in the anxiety cycle.

 There may be a temporary increase in anxiety, and that is expected as you start to do more activities you previously avoided.
-With practice, your nervous system learns to adapt to the new activity and you will experience less fear over time.
+With practice, your nervous system learns to adapt to the new activities and you will experience less fear over time.